phillip-kruger/phillip-kruger.github.io/_posts/2020-11-04-Stylish API.md

 All other Swagger UI options are now available to configure the UI.

-## Other OpenAPI Options
+## Other Small new features

-Two small new features in OpenAPI, the ability to add the Health Endpoints and the ability to disable the UI in Runtime.
+Two small new features in OpenAPI and Swagger UI, the ability to add the Health Endpoints and the ability to disable the UI and/or Schema in Runtime.

 ### Add Health API to Open API